michaelmsonne/EntraIDApplicationPolicyManager/README.md

 - Asynchronous resolution for improved performance and responsiveness.
 - Simple and easy-to-use.

+🤝 Free & Community-Driven - Open-source, with features shaped by your feedback!

 ### List:
-- Lookup Functionality:
+- Core Functionality:
-    The tool provides the ability to
+  - The tool provides the ability to manaage Tenant-Wide Policy Management and Per-App Policy Management (in progress)
+  - Raw Policy JSON Viewer
+  - Real-Time Logging
+  - Date-Based Restriction Enforcement
+  - Built-In Policy Enabler Toggle
+  - Direct Policy Load/Update

 - User Interface:
-    The tool includes a user-friendly graphical interface.
+  - The tool includes a user-friendly graphical interface.

+more to come...

 ## Download